Using high frequency flux measurements to constrain dissolved inorganic carbon in a tidal wetland carbon budget

 Education, Training and Public Information

 Wetland ecosystems can serve as powerful carbon sinks and play a key role in mitigating climate change.
 But wetlands can also be a source of carbon.
 Hydrological carbon export, which occurs when the carbon passes from wetlands into connected oceanic ecosystems, remains understudied, limiting the understanding of wetland carbon cycling.
+This project refined current models of carbon sequestration rates in tidal wetlands by incorporating new data on the export of dissolved inorganic carbon.

 Principal Investigators